Asthma Risk Factors

 Though doctors don’t know what causes asthma, they do know what factors put you at risk.
 For instance, having a family history of asthma is the biggest one.

-Asthma is a chronic respiratory disease that causes the tubes in the lungs to constrict, making it difficult to breathe.
-This can take the form of coughing, wheezing, tightness in the chest, and shortness of breath.
+Asthma is a chronic respiratory disease that causes the tubes in your lungs to constrict, making it difficult to breathe.
+It can take the form of coughing, wheezing, tightness in your chest, and shortness of breath.

 While researchers know that asthma is an allergic condition that triggers inflammation in the airways, they still don’t know exactly what causes it.
-However, there are known risk factors that indicate whether you or your child are likely to develop this potentially dangerous disease.
+There are known risk factors, however, that indicate whether you or your child are likely to develop this potentially dangerous disease.

 Health history and asthma risk factors